FBX Quick Help

 In FBX, go to Settings -> Audio to set the sources to record and how loud they should be.

-FBX can record two sources simultaneously, the PC Sounds and microphone.
-By default it just records the PC Sounds source.
+FBX can record two sources simultaneously, the Game or PC Sounds and the microphone.
+By default it just records the Game sounds – not any other sounds you might hear, like a discord chat or music.

 If the game volume is a lot louder than your commentary, use the Game volume slider to reduce its volume.